 And then there are natural migraine relief methods that are often frowned upon but have good evidence behind them.
 My personal experience is that they help in some ways but aren't strong enough to abort an attack.

 "getting rid of a full-fledged migraine with nothing but herbal remedies ranks right up there with cleaning up an oil spill with tissues.”

 Yet, I think that natural alternatives to the many medications are worth looking into.

-Even if abortive or preventative medication works for you, the prospect of taking medication daily is no fun.
-Speaking for myself, of course, I hate having to take pills.
+Even if abortive or preventive medication works for you, the prospect of taking medication daily can be daunting.

-Natural therapies provide us with choices around natural migraine relief.
+Natural therapies can provide you with choices around natural migraine relief.
 It provides the hope for safer, side effect free prevention.
 And if you’re lucky, it may give you the freedom from persistent migraine pain.

 As a migraine sufferer I have tried most natural migraine relief therapies that have come across my path.

 In desperation I have even tried ones that are not especially effective for migraines.